Ford Focus (third generation): 1.6-litre DuraTORQ TDCi

-1.5-litre TDCi Duratorq
+1.5-litre DuraTORQ TDCi

 An all-new engine as of 2014, replaces the older 1.6-litre Duratorq diesel (despite running side-by-side for a few years) from 2016, and comes in three variants: 95 hp with 250 Nm of torque, and 120 hp with 270 Nm of torque.
 An Econetic option is also available, with 105 hp, but tuned for economy rather than performance.

-2.0-litre TDCi Duratorq
+2.0-litre DuraTORQ TDCi

 The top of the range diesel engine is highly revised and updated and available with Ford PowerShift transmission, and the 6-speed manual.
 It now comes in two new versions, 163 PS with 370 Nm of torque and 185 PS with 400 Nm of torque, the latter also available in the ST.

 ECOnetic

 The second generation Focus ECOnetic for 2011 includes new technologies as Auto-Start-Stop system, Smart Regenerative Charging, Eco mode, Active Grille Shutter, ultra-low rolling resistance tyres, Shift Indicator Light and revised final drive ratio targeting 95g/km average CO2 emissions and 80mpg.
 Third generation Focus ECOnetic will have improved Ford's Duratorq 1.6-litre 105 hp engine with standard coated Diesel particulate filter (cDPF).
+Many of these features found their way onto the North American SFE (Super Fuel Economy) model.

 Focus Electric

 In January 2011 Ford launched its pre-production version based on the Focus Mark III under the new name of Ford Focus Electric at the Consumer Electronics Show, rather than the traditional North American Auto Show. with sales scheduled in the U.S. market by late 2011 and in Europe by 2013.
 The concept electric car was unveiled at the 2009 Frankfurt Motor Show as the Ford Focus BEV.
 The Focus BEV was based on the European second generation Focus.

 For the Focus Electric, Ford used a complete electric drive train developed and supplied by Magna Steyr, and uses a 23 kWh, liquid-cooled lithium-ion battery pack, has a range of 76 mi on a charge, and a top speed of 84 mph.

-The Focus Electric was built at the Michigan Assembly Plant in Wayne, Michigan on the same line as the gasoline-powered version of the Focus, the C-Max Energi plug-in hybrid and the C-Max Hybrid.
+The Focus Electric was built at the Michigan Assembly Plant in Wayne, Michigan on the same line as the petrol-powered version of the Focus, the C-Max Energi plug-in hybrid and the C-Max Hybrid.
 Initial production will be limited, with production to be ramped up in 2012.

 Sales of the Ford Focus Electric were slated for late 2011, and it was available initially only in 19 metropolitan areas including Atlanta, Houston and Austin, Texas, Boston, Chicago, Denver, Detroit, Los Angeles, San Francisco, San Diego, New York City, Orlando, Florida, Phoenix and Tucson, Arizona, Portland, Oregon, Raleigh-Durham, Richmond, Virginia, Seattle, and Washington, D.C.

 The Ford Focus Electric was awarded the 2011 Green Car Vision Award at the 2011 Washington Auto Show.